Shanascloud/Aug24_Microdegree/Tomcat_server_setup.md

 - /home/ec2-user/tomcat/apache-tomcat-8.5.82/bin/startup.sh

-You are not authorized to view this page.
+ # You are not authorized to view this page.

-By default the Manager is only accessible from a browser running on the same machine as Tomcat.
+ # By default the Manager is only accessible from a browser running on the same machine as Tomcat.
-If you wish to modify this restriction, you'll need to edit the Manager's context.xml file.
+ # If you wish to modify this restriction, you'll need to edit the Manager's context.xml file.

 - find / -name context.xml
 Usually it will under 2 places, and it neeeds to be changed in both the places

-/home/ec2-user/tomcat/apache-tomcat-8.5.82/webapps/host-manager/META-INF/context.xml
+- /home/ec2-user/tomcat/apache-tomcat-8.5.82/webapps/host-manager/META-INF/context.xml
-/home/ec2-user/tomcat/apache-tomcat-8.5.82/webapps/manager/META-INF/context.xml
+- /home/ec2-user/tomcat/apache-tomcat-8.5.82/webapps/manager/META-INF/context.xml

+# to Edit the File with vi
 - vi context.xml
+- i

+# To save and exit from vi
+:wq
+# To exit from vi without saving
+:q

 # And comment the value using below codes

 <!--   -->

+# <!--

 Sample
   <!--  <Valve className="org.apache.catalina.valves.RemoteAddrValve"
-  allow="127\.\d+\.\d+\.\d+|::1|0:0:0:0:0:0:0:1" />  -->
+  allow="127\.\d+\.\d+\.\d+|::1|0:0:0:0:0:0:0:1" />

+#-->

  # Update users information in the tomcat-users.xml file goto tomcat home directory and Add below users using vi tomcat-users.xml